 1. Honda confined the wide variety of Honda and Acura dealerships a Public should own (a) on a countrywide degree; (b) in every Honda and Acura-described geographic area; and (c) in every Honda-described metropolitan market.

 2. Nationally, the limitations on Honda dealerships owned by Publics have been based on specified percentages of overall Honda unit income within the United States.

-3. In Honda-described geographic zones, the restrictions on Honda dealerships owned by Publics had been primarily based on specific chances of general Honda unit income in every of 10 Honda-defined geographic zones.
+3. In Honda-described geographic zones, the restrictions on Honda dealerships owned by Publics were primarily based on specific chances of general Honda unit income in every 10 Honda-defined geographic zones.

-Four.
-In Honda-described metropolitan markets, the restrictions on Honda dealerships owned by way of Publics have been specific numbers of dealerships in every market, which numerical limits varied based especially on the whole range of Honda dealerships in a selected marketplace.
+4. In Honda-described metropolitan markets, the restrictions on Honda dealerships owned by way of Publics have been specific numbers of dealerships in every market.
+Numerical limits varied based especially on the whole range of Honda dealerships in a selected marketplace.

-5. With respect to Acura, Publics may want to very own no extra than (a) two Acura dealerships in a Honda-defined metropolitan marketplace, (b) 3 Acura dealerships in any one of six Honda-defined geographic zones and (c) 5 Acura dealerships nationally.
+5. Concerning Acura, Publics may want to very own no extra than (a) two Acura dealerships in a Honda-defined metropolitan marketplace, (b) 3 Acura dealerships in any one of six Honda-defined geographic zones, and (c) 5 Acura dealerships nationally.

 6. Honda also prohibited ownership of contiguous dealerships.

 Mercedes restricted any organization from owning Mercedes dealerships with sales of extra than 3% of the total income of Mercedes cars in the U.S. All through the preceding calendar 12 months.

 1. 80% of the Public’s Ford dealerships needed to meet Ford’s performance standards.

 2. Could now not make an acquisition that would result in owning Ford or Lincoln Mercury dealerships with sales exceeding five% of the full Ford or general Lincoln Mercury retail income of latest motors in the United States for the preceding calendar year.